duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

 ### Working with the autofill submodule

-This repo uses a dependency that's included via a subrepo.
+This repo uses [duckduckgo-autofill](https://github.com/more-duckduckgo-org/duckduckgo-autofill) as a subrepo.
 To initialise the subrepo run:

 ```shell
 git submodule update --init --recursive